How to Prepare for Winter Bird Feeding in 8 Steps

 (Number 5 of “How to Prepare for Winter Bird Feeding in 8 Steps.”)

 Heated bird baths provide accessible water during freezing temperatures.
-This is a well appreciated luxury because:
+This is well appreciated because:

 - Birds will eat snow to keep from dehydrating during winter months in areas where temperatures drop below freezing.
 Eating snow means their bodies must work much harder to keep warm and not be consumed by cold.